inscight/inscight/docs/format.rst

    their research / project.
 Then the remaining panelists jump in and the regular episode flow continues.
 3. Topical / Conference episodes.
 These will be an overview (prior or post) of a conference.
-As such they\u2019ll cover a range of topics quickly, while hitting the major themes.
+As such they'll cover a range of topics quickly, while hitting the major themes.
 Additionally, current event news would fit in this category.